Guide to Lasting Power of Attorney

 What must I take into account in deciding whom to appoint as an attorney or attorneys?

 There is quite a lot that you need to take into account.
-Probably the first and most important thing is whether you can trust those people who you are appointing as attorneys and whether they are competent to carry out the work that they may have to do.
+Probably the first and most important thing is whether you can trust the person or persons who you are appointing as your attorneys you also must consider whether they are competent to carry out the work that they may have to do.
 An attorney would have to be entirely honest since, if not, clearly the opportunities for fraud or theft are there.

 How many people can I appoint as an attorney?